 AIIA VIC in Melbourne

 Applications to AIIA VIC should be made to Peta McDermott, AIIA VIC Executive Officer, on firstname.lastname@example.org

 The WA Branch is currently not accepting internship applications.

 Queensland Branch in Brisbane

 Please view our internships page and join our Facebook page for information specific to Qld internships.

 Applications to other Branches should be made to the relevant Branch.

 Unfortunately, internships are unpaid and interns need to be able to cover their costs and living expenses.
-Here is an estimate of average living expenses in Canberra (34.44 kB) for applicants to National Office.

 You will need to exhibit a high degree of independence and excellent planning skills.
 Interns are treated as valuable members of the AIIA team and given as much responsibility as they can handle.
 You need to be self-directed and you would take on a range of projects that you work on autonomously with regular supervision.

 To get an impression of the work as an intern at the AIIA National Office see intern testimonials of